dylan-lang/testworks/documentation/users-guide/source/reference.rst

    :parameter expression1: any expression
    :parameter expression2: any expression
    :parameter description: A description of what the assertion tests.
-      This should be stated in positive form, such as "two is less than three".
+      This should be stated in positive form, such as "two equals three".
 If no description is supplied one will be automatically generated based on the text of the two expressions.

    :example: